 It’s really a little more complicated than that as there are escalations and reminders but the point is that a small number of notifications are sent, regardless of the number of actual errors that happen.
 It’s a well understood problem.

-The real lesson here isn’t that we should use monitoring tools1, although you should.
-The lesson is most of the problems you’re solving today have already been solved and we should be learning from the past and not continually reinventing the wheel.
+The real lesson here isn’t that we should use monitoring tools1, although we should.
+The lesson is that most of the problems we’re solving today, have already been solved before and we should be learning from the past and not continually reinventing the wheel.

 We have a tendency to take inexperienced people and have them work as fast as possible, all by themselves.
 This results in mistakes that could have easily been avoided and causes us to solve problems that have already been solved.
 Both dangerous and wasteful.

 Real collaboration will help.
-Pairing up more senior and less experienced people will help.
+Pairing up more senior people with less experienced will help.
 Taking the time to learn, instead of always focusing on delivery, will help.

 Take the time and learn from the past.